-We will be viewing the final project videos together during the regularly scheduled meeting times on December 5 and December 7 and during the scheduled final exam time, which is Thursday, December 15, 3:00pm to 5:00pm.
+We will be viewing the final project videos together during the regularly scheduled meeting times on December 4 and December 6 and during the scheduled final exam time, which is Monday, December 11, 3:00-5:00 p.m..
 Attendance by everyone for viewing all project videos is required.
 Do not schedule any trips during these times.
 Interviews will not be accepted as an excuse for missing any of the final project video viewings.
+If you are absent for any of these final all-hands meetings, you may lose all of your Attendance points.

-13. Use of Laptops and Cell Phones During All-Hands Meetings
+14. Use of Laptops and Mobile Devices During All-Hands Meetings

-Laptops and cell phones are not to be used during all-hands meetings except when giving presentations and demonstrations.
+Laptops and mobile devices are not to be used during all-hands meetings except when giving presentations and demonstrations.
 In particular, reading email, IM-ing, texting, web surfing, etc. are prohibited.